 The Methodist Church at Bodie State Historic Park

-We took our time to walk around every wooden and stone house of the town.
-We could even go inside of some of them and see the furniture and equipment of a 19th-century American Wild West house.
-Although the whole area of Bodie State Historic Park is protected and nothing is allowed to be removed or collected, you are allowed to take as many photos as you want and to collect some unforgettable memories instead.
+We took our time walking around every wooden and stone house in the town.
+We could even go inside some of them and see the furniture and equipment of a 19th-century American Wild West house.
+Although the whole area of Bodie State Historic Park is protected and nothing is allowed to be removed or collected, you are allowed to take as many photos as you want and collect some unforgettable memories instead.
 If you have time, close your eyes for a moment and imagine a busy town that started with a mining camp after gold was found in 1859 and had its boom time from 1877 to the late 1880s.
-And if you just imagine, that the mines of Bodie produced almost US $ 34 Million over the years and that Bodie had a population of more than 7000 people with 2000 buildings, the Gold Rush town Bodie must have been lively and a crowded Wild West Metropole in that time.
-But what comes with wealth and greed for more?
-Correct, unfortunately envy, drugs, violence, and crime.
-And so the decline of Bodie begun in 1912.

-Part of our one-month Road Trip around the South Western part of the United States of America was a 5-day stay right in the middle of the World Heritage Site Yosemite National Park.
-Adventurous as we are, we booked an extraordinary accommodation, a hill-side Yurt at Yosemite Lakes Resort at the west gate of Yosemite.
-The fully equipped Glamping Yurt offered a great view of the valley and was a comfortable close-to-nature base for our daily explorations, for example to the Bodie Hills.
+Part of our one-month Road Trip around the South Western of the USA was a 5-day stay right in the middle of the World Heritage Site Yosemite National Park.
+We booked this extraordinary accommodation, a hillside Yurt at Yosemite Lakes Resort at the west gate of Yosemite.

-Original Grocery Store & Gasoline Stop at Bodie
+Original Grocery Store & Gasoline Stop of Bodie

 Bodie Saloon with Billiard Tabel & Roulette

-Even the school of Bodie looked alike back in the Wild West days of America.
-School books, a labeled blackboard, a piano and several items from the daily routine of an American school can be found when you look through the dirty windows of the building.
+Even the school of Bodie looked like back in the Wild West days of America.
+Old schoolbooks, a labeled blackboard, a piano, and several items from the daily routine of an American school can be found when you look through the dirty windows of the building.
 The winters in Bodie have been very cruel and cold with a lot of snow.
-Good to know, that the Winter opening hours from November 1st to March 17th are from 9 am to 4 pm, thus two hours shorter than during Summer time (March 18th to October 31st: 9 am-6 pm).
+Good to know, that the Winter opening hours from November 1st to March 17th are from 9 am to 4 pm, thus two hours shorter than during Summer (March 18th to October 31st: 9 am-6 pm).
 But is it worth a visit when you only have two opening hours left?
 In our opinion, yes, since the main part of Bodie is easily walkable, even for such a short time.
-If you wanna see everything and make photos of the Ghost Town, you better plan some hours more.
+If you want to see everything and take photos of the Ghost Town, you better plan some hours more.

 Dinner at Virginia Creek Settlement Restaurant